Background

 This is apparently 'a new interpretation' of what a Transporter should look like; at least it's more than just a re-badged Transit Custom - which is all this model is in the cargo bay and beneath the bodywork.
 Volkswagen of course is keen to emphasise the design cues that differentiate this T7 body shape, many of them referencing previous Transporter models.
 The so-called 'Bulli line', which separates the upper and lower portions of the body, draws from the T1; the shape of the front grille was influenced by the T5; and the headlamps reference the most recent T6.

 There are two body lengths (5,050mm and 5,450mm) and two roof heights (just under 2m and just under 2.5m).
 The standard version is a useful 146mm longer than its predecessor.
-There are various body styles too, a double cab dropside truck and two passenger-carrying versions, the six-seater Kombi crew van and the nine-seater Shuttle minibus.
+There are various body styles too, a double cab dropside truck and two passenger-carrying versions, the five/six-seater Kombi crew van and the eight/nine-seater Shuttle minibus.
 Across the range, wheel sizes now go right up to 19-inches (why?).
 And on the PHEV and EV versions, the charging port is under the right headlamp.

 There's a very different and much more car-like ambience inside this seventh generation Transporter, courtesy of quite a standard-fit screen fest - a 12-inch fully-digital instrument panel and a 13-inch central touchscreen (both re-skinned versions of displays that appear in the equivalent Ford).
 Volkswagen has used its own fonts and graphics - and scattered a few of its own physical controls around the fascia for differentiation.
 As with the Transit Custom, there's an impressively flat cabin floor and the choice of two or three-seat formats.
-And, also as with the Ford, you can opt for a panel van 'plus' version with an L-shaped bulkhead that offers second row seating without too much of an impact on rear cargo space.

 Small detail cab enhancements include the replacement of the traditional handbrake lever by a dashboard switch.
 And the gear selector on automatic versions is now located on the steering column, which frees up space for a larger central storage cubby.
 There are more (and more powerful) USB ports dotted around the cabin, with the option of 230V (400-watt) sockets for energising things like power tools.
 With the PHEV and EV models, a 2.3kW inverter can be added too.